Regular procedure

 please refer to previous updates of the AIDA country report.[93]

 The procedure before the IPAC is judicial.
-Asylum applicants can also submit an appeal without legal representation.
+Asylum applicants can submit an appeal with or without legal representation.
 The court fees to submit an appeal are € 96 if the applicant submits it without a lawyer, whereas if the appeal is submitted by a lawyer the court fees are € 137.
-Furthermore, if the appeal does not succeed, the decision will be issued with a cost order in most cases of approximately 500 EUR if not represented by a lawyer and approximately 1,000 EUR if represented by a lawyer, which the applicant is expected to pay.
-In the past, these orders were rarely pursued however, from 2022 onwards these orders are systematically pursued and when an applicant applies for voluntary return these amount will often be deducted by the monetary incentive offered as part of the voluntary return program.[95]
+If the appeal does not succeed, the decision will be issued with a cost order in most cases of approximately 600-800 EUR if not represented by a lawyer and approximately 1,000-1,300 EUR if represented by a lawyer, which the applicant is expected to pay.
+In the past, these orders were rarely pursued however, from 2022 onwards these orders are systematically pursued and when an applicant applies for voluntary return these amounts will often be deducted by the monetary incentive offered as part of the voluntary return program.[94]

 Upon submitting the appeal and during court proceedings, applicants without legal representation rely heavily on court interpreters for assistance, including guidance for hearings and written submissions.
-As a result, the court interpreters fill the gap created by the lack of legal representation often leading to incorrect advice and guidance and in some instances raising questions of exploitation.
-[96] In view of the sharp increase in appeals submitted in 2021 and onwards, the Court Registrar utilised the court interpreters to cope with the flow of applicants, so as to facilitate access.
+Furthermore, the objection of the State or the written submission of the lawyer of the State, is translated to the applicant outside of chambers and at times a summary is provided, instead of a full translation of the document.
+As a result, the court interpreters fill the gap created by the lack of legal representation often leading to incorrect advice and guidance and in some instances raising questions of exploitation.[95]
+In view of the sharp increase in appeals submitted in 2021 and onwards, the Court Registrar utilised the court interpreters to cope with the flow of applicants, so as to facilitate access.
 This, however, led to concerns on the information provided and on the possible exploitation of applicants by interpreters.
-For example, reports were received about applicants being requested to pay interpreters, when such costs are in fact supposed to be covered by the Court and even reports of an interpreter advising the applicant on the chances of success of the case.[97]
+For example, reports were received about applicants being requested to pay interpreters, when such costs are in fact supposed to be covered by the Court and even reports of an interpreter advising the applicant on the chances of success of the case.
+Throughout 2025, the situation remains the same, although interpreters seem to be more careful on the advice they give to applicants.
+However, it was also observed that interpreters are being used for translation from and to Greek, although they are not fluent in Greek, causing a lot of miscommunication.
+[96]

 The Refugee Law allows access, before the first instance decision is issued, to the interview transcript, assessment/recommendation, supporting documents, medical reports, and country of origin information (COI) that was used in support of the decision.[97]
 However, the vast majority of asylum applicants as well as legal advisors/representatives do not know of this right, and/or do not exercise it.
 In the case of asylum applicants this is likely due to the lack of information on this right as it is not communicated to them in any way or at any part of the procedure, as well as due to language obstacles as the content of the file is in most cases in English.
 In the case of legal advisors/representatives only an extremely small number of asylum applicants have legal representation at first instance and in the few cases that do have a legal representative, they may not have knowledge of the right or may not consider it being a worthwhile use of time and will wait for the issuance of the decision.[98]